aggyash99/Flask-Employee-Manager-app/readme.txt

   2. Read the requirements.txt file and run all the commands
   3. Open your terminal and go to the flaskapp1 in the terminal
   4. Open the file flaskapp1
+  5. Enter in python environment by typing the command : python / python3
+                    press ENTER
+  6. Type these command in python to create our table in Database: from flaskwebapp import db press ENTER db.create_all() press ENTER exit() press ENTER
-  5. To run the application type the command : python run.py press ENTER
+  7. To run the application type the command : python run.py press ENTER
-  6. Open your browser and open this link :   http://127.0.0.1:5000/
+  8. Open your browser and open this link :   http://127.0.0.1:5000/

+NOTE : Keep in mind you also have to create the database flaskdb in my sql

 File Hierarchy or Package Structure :